Skip to main content

 Wait until the record is publicly resolvable before continuing.

-Complete certificate issuance
+Complete issuance

 Finalize the process once the TXT record is live: